reine10111/GREENBIN/README.md

 # 🎯 MISSION
  At GreenBin, we're using technology to transform waste management, empowering users to handle various household waste types seamlessly.
 From organics to recyclables and hazardous materials, our platform ensures   proper disposal and recycling practices.

-# ❓HOW USERS CAN GET STARTED WITH GREENBIN?
-  Getting started with the GreenBin project is simple:

-  * Create an account: Sign up for a GreenBin account to start using the platform.
-  * Dispose of waste responsibly: Use the app to input waste items and receive instant valuation.
-Dispose of your waste responsibly and earn rewards in the process.
-  * Enjoy: Enjoy disposing your waste properly and earn funds from it.

 #  📽️ WALKTHROUGH
 <!-- YouTube video cards from https://github.com/DenverCoder1/github-readme-youtube-cards -->